 - Financial Incentive – pay reflects value, flexibility, bargaining power

 Working for innovative or interesting clients with a good reputation was described as a key drive in the accounts of some freelancers.
-A portion of the consultants spoke of increased job variety – in terms of working with cutting-edge technology, projects or novel industries – that echoed the expectations presented in the previous article.
+A portion of the consultants spoke of increased job variety – in terms of working with cutting-edge technology, projects or novel industries.
+This echoed the expectations presented in the previous article.

 Increased job variety also gave them access to a more comprehensive professional network – and the ability to connect and spar with a variety of experts – that grew with tenure as a freelancer.